 - Metal crystalline form

 Refer to Fig. 2 below that represents fracture initiation curves for steel for various flaw sizes at various stresses and temperatures.

-From the above curve it is evident that to avoid brittle fracture operating temperature should be maintained above NDT temperature.
-Maintaining the operating temperature above FTE temperature (NDT + 60°F for steel) will ensure a greater safety.
+From the above curve, it is evident that to avoid brittle fracture operating temperature should be maintained above NDT temperature.
+Maintaining the operating temperature above FTE temperature (NDT + 60°F for steel) will ensure greater safety.